Region-free explicit model predictive control for linear systems on Hilbert spaces: The discrete-time MPC formulation

 \section{The discrete-time MPC formulation}

-In this section, we describe a rather flexible MPC algorithm: We allow time-dependent weights, time-dependent constraints, and cost on the rate of change of control.
-These generalizations will be motivated in remarks throughout this section.
-We note that, similar to \cite[\S6]{BMDP02}, the basic formulation can easily be extended in several ways to account, e.g., for reference tracking, measured disturbances, and soft constraints, but we omit those here for the sake of compactness.
+In this section, we describe a rather flexible MPC formulation: We allow time-dependent weights, time-dependent constraints, and a cost on the rate of change of control.
+We note that, similar to \cite[\S6]{BMDP02}, the basic formulation can easily be extended in several ways, in order to account, e.g., for reference tracking, measured disturbances, and soft constraints, but we omit those here for the sake of brevity.